indico/indico-user-docs/docs/room_booking/search_and_book.md

-There you can also Start booking or pre-booking (if the room requires confirmation) and you will be directed to the page that allows you to book the room.
+There you can also start booking or pre-booking (if the room requires confirmation) and you will be directed to the page that allows you to book the room.
 Complete just like we have seen before.

 ![Pre-booking](../assets/room_booking/list_of_room_pre_booking.png)